 This module requires students to complete a substantial Data Science project that is the culmination of the concepts learned and skills picked up in the first two years of the course.
 The project enables students to apply and integrate what they have learnt and give them an opportunity to experience the end-to-end Data Science workflow, and allowing them to delve deeper into topics of interest.

 This module requires students to embark on Data Science projects that are contributed by the industry, allowing students to work on real-world Data Science problems yet in an academic environment, with learning facilitated by academics.
 Depending on the scenarios crafted in collaboration with the industry, the module may be structured as a datathon for rapid ideation and solutioning.
 Short workshops may be conducted to allow students to be supplemented with knowledge useful for the projects, or to be familiar with tools and understanding more about what are the resources currently available.

-To be eligible for selection, applicants must also have sat for one subject listed in the 2nd group of relevant subjects for ELR2B2-C Aggregate Type listed
+You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-C Aggregate Type.

 Candidates with severe vision deficiency should not apply for the course.